xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 **Whatever happens, only you will always be by your side.**

 No one else is as loyal to you as you are to yourself.
-No one else is as reliable as you in this regard – you always have yourself to rely on.
+No one else is as reliable as you in this regard – you definitely always have yourself to rely on.

 You never need to fear of losing yourself.

-You will definitely always have yourself.
 That’s the only thing that matters – to not give up on yourself.

 You deserve love.
 If no one else is able to love and appreciate you for who you are, be the first one to love yourself.